Continuing Education Activity

 Benzalkonium chloride can cause ocular toxicity and allergic contact dermatitis.
 While generally considered less irritating to tissues, it has also been shown to cause irritant contact dermatitis with prolonged skin exposure.
 Anionic compounds such as soap rapidly inactivate benzalkonium chloride.

 Contact allergy to chloroxylenol is becoming increasingly recognized with increased prevalence as a product preservative, in addition to its known irritant effects.

 Hydrogen peroxide is cytotoxic to keratinocytes in culture and presumably can impede the reepithelialization of wounds.
 It has a bleaching action that can whiten skin, hair, nails, and clothes.

 Enhancing Healthcare Team Outcomes

-All providers should be familiar with skin antiseptics.
-Cleaning wounds appropriately generally involves an interprofessional team approach of nurses and clinicians to achieve the best results.
-[Level V]
+All interprofessional healthcare team members should be familiar with skin antiseptics.
+Cleaning wounds, preparing skin for incisional procedures, dressing wounds, or post-surgical wounds appropriately involves an interprofessional team approach of nurses and clinicians to achieve the best results.
+[Level 5]